2017-2018 Committee Assignments

 Forget the Year Party Advisor

 Predominantly, the annual forget the year party is a student-run event.
-The tradition is that the work for putting this event together is handled almost exclusively by the second-year graduate students with some assistance from the Assistant to the Chairman, Shadla Cycholl, to handle payment of the costs.
+The tradition is that the work for putting this event together is handled almost exclusively by the second-year graduate students with some assistance from the Assistant to the Chair, Shadla Cycholl, to handle payment of the costs.
 The main role of the faculty adviser is to aid the student planners in getting the necessary permissions to do certain things (such as rent a university hall).
 This person may also help the students identify local suppliers where they can obtain any food, equipment, or entertainment they may wish to include.

 SPS & GRE Advisor